yannisf/notes/apps/elasticsearch.md

 To ensure that you do not run into conflicts, it is advisable to ensure that fields with the same name are mapped in the same way in every type in an index.

-Although you can add to an existing mapping, you can’t change existing field mappings.
+Although you can add to an existing mapping, you canï¿½t change existing field mappings.
 If a mapping already exists for a field, data from that field has probably been indexed.
 If you were to change the field mapping, the indexed data would be wrong and would not be properly searchable.

 ### View mapping
 	GET /gb/_mapping/tweet